FAQ — Find Your Detail

 What does signing in to Find Your Detail unlock?

 Browsing, searching, and reading product detail pages are fully open without an account.
 Signing in adds: per-user dilution presets (save your preferred ratio per product), favorites (`/(tabs)/favorites`), feedback / error reporting under your name, and activity history (`/history`).
-Sign-in is via Google, Apple, or Kakao depending on platform.
-No account is needed to consume the markdown mirrors or the bulk forms.
+Sign-in is via Google or Apple depending on platform.
+No account is needed to read the public pages or their markdown mirrors.

 How do favorites work?